• instagram

 Extras at the hotel, tips at the sites and restaurants

-• Full payment should be done 3 days prior to arrival.
+• Full payment should be done no later than 5 days prior to arrival.

 • Infants (up to 3 y.o.) are free of charge.